JaydeepRokade/halfmoon/README.md

 We implement no JavaScript on our own, therefore, there is no  `halfmoon.js`  (or anything similar).
 Instead we rely entirely on  `bootstrap.bundle.js`, which you can  [download from Bootstrap's website](https://getbootstrap.com/docs/5.3/getting-started/download/).
 This means that you can replace  `bootstrap.css`  with  `halfmoon.css`  on your website, and everything should work exactly as expected.

-This also means that you can use any of the Bootstrap component libraries for popular JS frameworks such as React, Vue, Angular, Svelte, etc.
+This also means that you can use any of the Bootstrap component libraries for popular JS frameworks such as Reactjs, Vuejs, Angularjs, Svelte, etc.

 ## Starter template